CharlesRea/wedding/readme.md

 # Wedding website

-A website for our wedding, written with a Spring Boot server in Kotlin, and a React frontend in Typescript.
+A website for our wedding, written with a Spring Boot API in Kotlin, a React frontend in Typescript, and a PostgreSQL database.

 ### Development
 Requires Node v6+, Yarn, Java 8, Postgres 9.6.